...

 Emergency exit

-If 15d passes and the forced exit is still ignored the user can put the system into Withdrawal Mode, disallowing further state updates.
+If the 15d deadline passes and the forced exit is still ignored the user can put the system into Withdrawal Mode, disallowing further state updates.
 In that case everybody can withdraw by submitting a merkle proof of their funds with their L1 transaction.

 1. Forced Request Handling - Loopring design doc